eli5-amsterdam/woo-postcode-validator/README.md

 WooCommerce Postcode Validator lets you validate Dutch postcodes and auto-fill the address and city for the filled in postcode.
 This is achieved by using the BAG / LocatieServer API.

+**NOTE: This plugin depends on the LocatieServer API from PDOK: https://www.pdok.nl/nl/producten/pdok-locatieserver** This API enables the plugin to find and validate postcodes and find the corresponding address and city name for The Netherlands.

 ## Main features
 - Validate the filled in postal code for Dutch orders, and auto-fill the street name and city.